-Leadership doesn't look one way in particular.
+Leadership or management styles don't look one way in particular.
 There are a lot of different and respectable leadership styles, and what works for one person may not work for another.
 If you find you're not a great leader, it could be that you just haven't found your leadership style yet.

 So, let's find that leadership style today.
 Here's a complete guide to choosing the right leadership style.